WenchaoD/FSMediaPicker/README.md

 ### set up

 * cocoapods: To run the example project, clone the repo, and run `pod install` from the Example directory first.
-* manually: drag all the classes and Resources under the `FSMediaPicker` group
+* manually: drag `FSMediaPicker.h` and `FSMediaPicker.m` in FSMediaPicker-master/Pod/Classes to your project, make sure to check `copy items if needed`

 ### then